 I began this post with a quotation from the Bible that had Jesus being taken up a high mountain by Satan to see, and possibly, control the wonders of the world.
 HEAVEN has always been imagined as being “way up there,” just as we are, when we look at this satellite photo of the region I found on the internet.

-To finish, I imagine myself in heaven, at the right hand of God, naturally, as with this satellite photo we look down on my neck of the woods.
+To finish, I imagine myself in heaven as with this satellite photo we look down on my neck of the woods.
 Immediately three things come to mind, the first being that I can see exactly the places from which my maternal Acadian ancestors were deported – a black, evil episode in our history.
 Counteracting that I see evidence all over Prince Edward Island of Samuel Holland’s 1765 survey of Ile Saint-Jean when he divided the world, God-like, into 67 lots that would exactly control and define the way the island would be settled and exploited.
 It is a beautiful thing which I never cease to admire and celebrate.
 Finally I see, especially in the woodlands of northern New Brunswick, the devastation that greed for money and power has wreaked on this Garden of Eden, where vast areas of the virgin forests have been stripped bare.
 The scars are ugly and reprehensible, even from space.

 The human desire to see the world from on high so that all its secrets are revealed has led us to this point.
 Our desire for knowledge of the earth has been amply satiated while our conscience, contemplating what we have done, suffers.